alilotfi23/apache-Ansible/README.md

 - Internet connectivity on the target server for package downloads.

 ## Usage
-1. Update the `hosts` file with the hostname or IP address of your target server under `[serverhostname]`.
+1. Update the `hosts` file with your target server's hostname or IP address under `[serverhostname]`.

 2. Customize variables if needed:
    - Modify the `url` parameter in the `get_url` task to point to your desired sample website ZIP file.